 speaker to be placed.
 The squelch switch was not used; instead the squelch

 is permanently disabled.
-The telescopic aerial extends to 75cm which is
+The telescopic aerial extends to 75cm, which is

 a quarter wavelength.

-Aside from the noisy LM386, performance is very good.
 In this construction, the squelch is permanently disabled.
 As such, there is no point including the noise generator capacitor.

 Those earphones are awful.